GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

     **This step could take several minutes to complete.**

 1. If the deployment is successful, you can access it by first creating an API key with the "Create credentials" button on the [Credentials](https://console.cloud.google.com/apis/credentials) page.
-Make sure you switch to the correct GCP project first.
+Make sure you switch to the correct Google Cloud Platform project first.

 1. You can access the deployed service in a few different ways: (Remember to replace `PROJECT_ID` and `API_KEY` with their actual values below.)